senyoudev/devops_journey/containers/using_containers_in_prod.md

 - **Monitor and log**: Implement proper monitoring and logging solutions to track container performance and detect security incidents.
 Monitor container activity and network traffic to identify potential security risks.

+## CI/CD and the platform mindset

+# The platform mindset :
+- The platform mindset is a way of thinking about software development and delivery that emphasizes the use of platforms to enable rapid, scalable, and secure application deployment.

+Over the years, the platform mindset has evolved to include a focus on cloud-native technologies, such as containers and microservices, as well as modern development practices, such as DevOps and continuous delivery.